hammygoonan/FlaskTemplate/README.md

 # FlaskTemplate
-A very basic link shortening service built in Python using [Flask](flask.pocoo.org)
+A basic template for [Flask](flask.pocoo.org) projects.

+It also uses [Foundation](http://foundation.zurb.com/) as a front-end framework.